HIV/AIDS in Thailand: National response

-According to a 2008 report published by the United States Agency for International Development, Thailand's initial response to the epidemic was weak.
-However, since the National AIDS Control Program was moved from the Ministry of Public Health to the Office of the Prime Minister in 1991, the country's HIV/AIDS prevention efforts have been recognized as among the world's most successful.
+A 2008 report by the United States Agency for International Development, assessed that Thailand's initial response to the epidemic was weak.
+However, since the National AIDS Control Program was moved from the Ministry of Public Health to the Office of the Prime Minister in 1991, Thailand's HIV/AIDS prevention efforts have been recognized as among the world's most successful.
 The Ninth National Economic and Social Development Plan (2002–2006) emphasized the adoption of a human-centered approach to bring about reform through the public health system, especially the health care system.

 Thailand's policy on AIDS has worked toward educating its citizens on HIV/AIDS and prevention measures; developing a system of medical, public health, social, and consultation services to improve the quality of life of persons living with HIV/AIDS (PLWHA); developing medical biotechnology, medicine, and AIDS vaccination research; and working with all parties involved, such as the government and private sector, to prevent and alleviate the HIV/AIDS situation.

 Thailand's HIV/AIDS activities include conducting a public education campaign targeting the general public and most-at-risk populations (MARPs), improving sexually transmitted infection (STI) treatment, discouraging men from visiting sex workers, promoting condom use, and requiring sex workers to receive monthly STI tests and carry records of the test results.
 The Thai sex industry has become the major focus of campaigns aimed at HIV prevention and treatment due to the perception that prostitution has been responsible for the spread of AIDS.

 In 2004, Thailand received a third-round grant from the Global Fund to Fight AIDS, Tuberculosis and Malaria to prevent HIV/AIDS among IDUs and increase care and support for them.
 Objectives of the grant are to train peer leaders within IDU communities; create harm-reduction centers; educate health care providers, police, prison staff, and policymakers; and provide peer-based outreach, education, counseling, referral services, and HIV testing support.
 The US Government provides one-third of the Global Fund's contributions.

 Since the change of government in 2006, Thailand has reinvigorated its HIV/AIDS prevention and control efforts.
 In 2007, Thailand adopted a three-year strategic plan that focuses on scaling up HIV prevention efforts, particularly for people most likely to be exposed to HIV and for difficult-to-reach populations.
 Thus, the government continues to strive for achieving universal access to treatment.
 As of the end of 2006, 88 percent of HIV-infected people were receiving ART, according to UNAIDS.

 Early in 2007, the government announced that it would, if necessary, break patents on drugs to treat HIV.
 Thailand's Government Pharmaceutical Organization will produce the antiretroviral drug efavirenz after receiving WHO approval in 2018.
 GPO's product costs 180 baht per bottle of thirty 600 mg tablets.
 The imported version retails for more than 1,000 baht per bottle.
 GPO will devote 2.5 percent of its manufacturing capacity to make 42 million efavirenz pills in 2018, allowing it to serve export markets as well as domestic.